Fritz Nallinger

-Biography

-Nallinger joined Benz & Cie. in 1922.
-He played an important part in the development of all-round independent suspension for passenger cars and in the introduction of (relatively) high speed diesel engines to passenger cars in the 1930s, something which has remained a key strength for the company ever since.
+He joined Benz & Cie. in 1922.
+Nallinger played an important part in the development of all-round independent suspension for passenger cars and in the introduction of (relatively) high speed diesel engines to passenger cars in the 1930s, something which has remained a key strength for the company ever since.

 During the Nazi period, he enjoyed the status of Wehrwirtschaftsführer, reflecting the important war-time contribution from European auto-makers to military equipment production in the principal belligerent states.
 He was appointed a director on the research and development side of the business in 1940, and in 1941 was appointed to the executive board.
 At this time, he was also appointed a member of the "Deutschen Akademie der Luftfahrtforschung".
 (German Academy of aircraft research).